 More importantly, if you are not wearing your lifejacket, it cannot save your life.

-What lifejackets must I carry on my boat?
+What lifejackets must I carry on my recreational vessel?

 It is a legal requirement that most recreational vessels in NSW must carry an appropriate size and type of lifejacket for each person on board.
 They must be stored or placed to allow quick and easy access.
 Lifejackets must be either visible to passengers or their location clearly marked by an unobstructed and clearly visible sign saying LIFEJACKETS (red lettering on a white background).
-Stickers are available free from Roads and Maritime offices.
+Stickers are available free from registries and service centres.

 Open (ocean) waters (including crossing ocean bars)